 COPD is a family of diseases, including emphysema and chronic bronchitis, that make breathing difficult and worsens over time.
 COPD impacts more than 15 million Americans.
 There is no cure.

-Rehab clinics can also foster socialization, as COPD patients often feel isolated.
+Pulmonary rehab clinics can also foster socialization, as COPD patients often can feel isolated.
 Pulmonary rehabilitation specialists also educate patients about their disease, medication use, oxygen use and action plans on when to call the doctor.

 “We are here to help improve your breathing and quality of life,” Byers said.
 “We cannot cure your disease however, we can improve your stamina, help you understand how to cope better.”

-Pulmonary rehab can help patients regain strength after a hospital stay.
+Pulmonary rehab can help COPD patients regain strength after a hospital stay.

 A team from the University of Massachusetts studied data from almost 200,000 Medicare patients hospitalized for COPD in 2014.
 The findings were published May 2021 in the Journal of the American Medical Association.